amolkadam5256/DoctorDom-App/README.md

 ## 🎯 **Future Enhancements**

-- Multi-language support 🌍.
+- 🌍 Multi-language support for a global audience.
-- Advanced search and filter options for doctors 🔍.
+- 🔍 Advanced search and filter options for doctors.
-- Email and SMS notifications for appointments 📧.
+- 📧 Email and SMS notifications for appointments.
-- AI-based doctor recommendations 🤖.
+- 🤖 AI-based doctor recommendations for personalized care.

 ---